 After discussing the main features of motivation let’s move towards Maslow’s theory.

 Maslow’s Hierarchy of Needs Theory:

 Abraham Maslow presented the hierarchy of needs theory in 1943.
 This theory puts forward that five basic categories of need motivate an individual.
-These are Safety, self, self-actualization, love, and physiological needs.
+So, these are Safety, self, self-actualization, love, and physiological needs.

 According to Maslow, all humans have to need to be satisfied, and all of them work hard to satisfy those needs.
 These needs vary for every individual and needs are the requirements of a person.
 He assumed that the needs could be arranged in a manner of their importance.
 This hierarchy of needs is called Maslow Pyramid or it is also termed as the theory of human behavior.